 Habilitation Services: Health care services that help a person keep, learn or improve skills and functioning for daily living.
 Examples include therapy for a child who isn’t walking or talking at the expected age.
 These services may include physical and occupational therapy, speech-language pathology and other services for people with disabilities in a variety of inpatient and/or outpatient settings.

 Although rehabilitative services are mandatory services in most Qualified Health Plans, states can impose annual visit limits, caps, or other restrictions for therapy services as current employer sponsored plans do.
-In addition, updates to the ACA that will take effect in 2020 will loosen requirements around how state configure their "benchmark" plans offered through the Exchanges.
+In addition, updates to the ACA that will take effect in 2020 will loosen requirements around how states configure their "benchmark" plans offered through the Exchanges.
 Therefore, it is imperative that physical therapists continue to educate state legislators, state policy makers, and consumers of the value, benefits, and cost savings of physical therapy services.
+Here are some resources and tools for use in our education efforts.